 - Create the new cluster.

-- Remove services, deployments and load balancers associated with the old cluster so can associate the IP and other ressources to our new cluster.
+- Remove services, deployments and load balancers associated with the old cluster so can associate the IP and other resources to our new cluster.

 - Redeploy everything.